-A service dog is a dog that receives extensive training to perform a job which mitigates his or her handler’s specific disability.
+A service dog is a dog that receives extensive training to perform a job that mitigates his or her handler’s specific disability.
 The relationship between a service dog and his or her handler is commonly referred to as a partnership or a team.
 The two work together to achieve what, in many cases, was previously impossible for the handler to do independently.
 Also, you have probably seen service dogs with a service dog vest, it is a good idea that they wear those for the public eye to know that they are what they are.

-Service dogs can come in all different shapes, sizes, colors and breeds.
-Some of the most common breeds associated with service dog related work are Labrador Retrievers, Golden Retrievers and German Shepherd Dogs.
+Service dogs can come in all different shapes, sizes, colors, and breeds.
+Some of the most common breeds associated with service dog related work are Labrador Retrievers, Golden Retrievers, and German Shepherd Dogs.

 What a Services Dog isn’t

 Service dogs are not just pets.
 They’re also not Emotional Support Animals or Therapy dogs.
 They are trained to perform their duties unlike ESAs and the other classes.
 Service dogs are also entitled to more rights and privileges and are trained for unique individuals.
 Also, unlike ESAs and therapy dogs, service dogs have a much more limited number of species that can qualify as service dogs.
 Any breed of dogs can become a service dog, but the distinction is not acknowledged for other animals, whether they are domestic or wild.
 This means cats, birds, monkeys, or any other animals are not allowed to be designated as a service animal, unlike Emotional Support Animals.